-In 2005, Idaho legislated the average high-cost multiple as the measure of strength for the fund's solvency but reduced the ability of the system to collect more than 80% of the recommended revenue this new desired solvency measure would require.
+In 2005, Idaho legislated the average high-cost multiple as the measure of strength for the fund's solvency but reduced the ability of the system to collect more than 80% of the recommended revenue the new desired solvency measure would require.
 Since the average high-cost multiple is a two-year lagging indicator, it was not until 2008 that a rapid decline in fund solvency began showing under this measure.
-Additionally, high costs from the 1980s recession started to drop from the calculation of the average of the three high-cost years of the last 20, which further understated the need for revenues.
+Additionally, high costs from the recession in the 1980s started to drop from the calculation of the average of the three high-cost years of the last 20, which further understated the need for revenues going into the Great Recession.